maldenol/cellarium/README.md

 ### Formations
 <details>
-<summary>Click to see formation</summary>
+<summary>Click to see formations</summary>
 <br/>

-You can discover different formation yourself.
+You can discover different formations yourself.
 Here are formations that I have found:
 - gas - cells that move in constant random direction
 - singletons - stationary cells that keep distance to each other